ethereum/go-ethereum/docs/monitoring/understanding-dashboards.md

 #### Peers

 The Peers panel shows the number of individual peers the local node is connected to.
-The number of times the local node dials to find new peers and the number of times information is served from the local node are also tracked in this panel.
+The number of dials issued by Geth per second and the number of external connections received per second are also tracked in this panel.

 ![The Peers panel](/images/docs/grafana/peers.png)